Directorate for State Security (Yugoslavia): Post–1986 period

 The role of intelligence and security changed after 1986, when a different mentality reigned within the Party and the processes of democratization were initiated.
-Intelligence security agencies came under attack, and many people started publicly writing about and criticizing the SDB.
+Intelligence security agencies came under attack, and there were public critiques of the SDB.
 The party organization was abolished in the SDB and the first attempts to introduce parliamentary control began.

-The first democratic multi party elections in 1990, which enhanced the process of democratization, reverberated within the Federal Secretariat of Internal Affairs (SSUP) and Federal State Security Service (SSDB), which were fighting to maintain control over the individual SDBs in the republics, which became increasingly disunited.
-They were still legally connected to the federal bodies, but were becoming aware that they operated and worked in their particular republic.
-Some professional cadres, especially those in the "domestic field" (dealing with the "bourgeois right wing", clericalists, and student movements) began leaving the service.
+The first democratic multi party elections in 1990, which enhanced the process of democratization, reverberated within the Federal Secretariat of Internal Affairs (SSUP) and Federal State Security Service (SSDB), which were fighting to maintain control over the individual SDBs in the republics, which became increasingly disjointed.
+Although still legally connected to the federal bodies, there was a raised awareness of operations in their particular republic.
+Some professional cadres, especially those in the domestic field began leaving the service.
 Conflict was increasing, and SDB archives were being systematically destroyed.
 In its search for new roles, the SDBs also began to limit information they were sending to the SSDB.
 They ultimately restricted their information to foreign intelligence services.

 Along with the weakening of the SSDB position, attempts were made by the Yugoslav People's Army Security Service or KOS to strengthen its own strongholds in the different republics and in the individual SDBs.
 The attempts failed because they depended upon cadres of other nationalities still employed in the SDBs but who had no access to data bases and had no decision-making power due to their "Yugoslav" orientation.

-Recently released files contain information on one million citizens of the Socialist Republic of Slovenia and other former Yugoslav republics, whose files the UDBA in Slovenia kept records.
-In 2003 and 2010, it was possible to see the names of the UDBA agents in Slovenia, some of whom are still active in the Slovenian Military and the Ministry of Interior, at the website udba.net.
-The government of Slovenia promptly demanded the removal of pages from the website, so they are currently not accessible.